mitthrawnuruodo/ghc-js1-lesson-1.3-making-decisions/README.md

 If the name is set display a message saying "Hello, [name]".

-If it wasn't display a message saying "Awww!"
+If nothing was entered display a message saying "Awww!"

 > Tip: Use [prompt()](https://www.w3schools.com/jsref/met_win_prompt.asp) to allow input

+What happens if the user presses "Cancel"?

 ## Exercise 4
 Make a variable `myAge` and give it a numeric value (eg. your age).